the Old Hickory titanium deposit has been mined west of Emporia

 A proposal by Twin Pines Minerals to mine Trail Ridge in Georgia to produce titanium dioxide generated great public interest.
 Removal of that "saturated sandhill" would affect the hydrology of Okefenokee Swamp and National Wildlife Refuge, where the local economy was based on tourism.

-Opponents claimed pumping more than a million gallons of groundwater every day would alter groundwater flow needed to sustained the ecological resource.
-State regulators were convinced in 2024 that the project was small enough, and far enough away from the swamp (three miles at the closest), to allow mining.5
+Opponents claimed pumping more than a million gallons of groundwater every day for the mine would alter the hydrology permanently.
+The sand barrier blocks groundwater from draining from the largest ecologically intact blackwater swamp remaining in the United States.
+Georgia regulators were convinced in 2024 that the project was small enough, and far enough away from the swamp (three miles at the closest), to allow mining.5

 Iluka Resources mined the Old Hickory deposit between 1996-2017.
 Atlantic Strategic Minerals, founded in 2020 and based in Petersburg, acquired the site.
 The company announced in 2024 that it would invest $50 million to restart the extraction of titanium, zirconium, and rare-earth elements from the deposit.
 At current prices, the company had identified enough minerals to justify mining 20-40 acres for six years.6